sghoshal/URLShortner/README.md

 A simple project to learn Python for web development, Flask, Mongo, Heroku, virtualenv.
 Flask is a framework used for web development on the server side.

+App is hosted on Heroku here -> https://damp-ocean-3981.herokuapp.com/

-Steps to run this app locally:
+Steps to run locally:

 1. If you don't have virtualenv installed, you can do:
 	$ sudo pip install virtualenv